telerik/kendo-ui-core/docs/api/javascript/drawing.md

 ### exportImage
 Exports a group of drawing elements as an image.

+The group will be positioned at [0, 0] in the exported image.
+It's dimensions will be used as default dimensions for the image.

 The export operation is asynchronous and returns a [promise](http://api.jquery.com/Types/#Promise).

 The promise will be resolved with a PNG image encoded as a [Data URI](https://developer.mozilla.org/en-US/docs/data_URIs).

+> *Important*
+>
 > Scene images must be of same origin or [CORS-enabled](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image).

 #### Parameters